The Learning Technologies Exhibition Survival Guide

 With the accessplanit team heading off to Learning Technologies for the 13th year running on stand M50, we thought it was a great opportunity to put our heads together and come up with our top tips to get the most out of attending an exhibition.
 Introducing The Exhibition Survival Guide...

 The exhibition survival guide

 Are you ready?
-Whether you’re a rookie attendee or a Learn Tech veteran, there are still a few tips to ensure survival of Learning Technologies and make your visit as beneficial as possible.
+Whether you’re a rookie attendee or a Learn Tech veteran, there are still a few tips to ensure survival at Learning Technologies and make your visit as beneficial as possible.
 Good thing you’ve got the ultimate survival guide (apply to any exhibition you may be attending!).

 What you really, really need to do before heading off to the exhibition...